-E 62 Turnoff for Wenatchee River County Park, campground.
+E 62 Turnoff for Wenatchee River County Park; camping, fishing.

-E 72.2 Lincoln Rock State Park and Rocky Reach Dam; camping, picnicking.
+E 72.2 Lincoln Rock State Park and Rocky Reach Dam; camping, fishing, picnicking.

-E 79.5 Junction with Highway 2 East to Spokane and continuation of Highway 97 North to Chelan and Okanogan.
+E 79.5 Junction with U.S. Highway 2 East to Spokane and continuation of Highway 97 North to Chelan and Okanogan.

 E 82 Orondo River Park; camping, picnicking.